Tucker drives in 4 runs to lead Astros over Angels 9-6 - WHIZ News

 TRAINER’S ROOM

-Astros: Reliever Ryan Pressly (elbow soreness) could make his season debut as early as Saturday. … DH/OF Alvarez (undisclosed) is up to 30 swings at the team’s alternate training site, but there still isn’t a timetable on when he is expected to be ready.
+Astros: Reliever Ryan Pressly (elbow soreness) could make his season debut as early as Saturday. … P Bryan Abreu left the game in the seventh inning due to a cut on his finger.

 Angels: Julio Teheran produced mixed results during his bullpen session on Thursday.
 Maddon said the plan is for the right-hander to throw another session, but he didn’t know when that would take place.